hisschemoller/music-pattern-generator/README.md

 The Euclidean processor generates rhythm patterns using the [Euclidean algorithm](https://en.wikipedia.org/wiki/Euclidean_rhythm).

-Each processor has it's own editor panel to change it's settings.
+Each processor has it's own editor panel to change its settings.
 Click the 'Editor' button in the Control Bar if the panel isn't visible.
 The editor always shows the settings of the selected processor.
-Select a processor by clicking it's center circle.
+Select a processor by clicking its center circle.
 The processor will show a double ring to indicate it's selected.

 ![The Euclidean settings editor](assets/img/processor-euclidean-editor.jpg 'The Euclidean settings editor')